missingno7/revo/revo/README.md

 }
 ```

-### Population configuration
+### Configuration

-PopulationConfig struct contains the configuration for the population.
+Config struct contains the configuration for the population.
 The configuration can be loaded from a json file
 using the `from_file` method.
 The configuration file contains the following parameters:

 #### Example of a configuration file: